-- Medical, dental, and vision claims must be filed within two years of the date of service. - Prescription drug claims must be filed within one year of the date of service. - HCSA/LPSA claims must be filed by June 30 of the calendar year following the plan year in which the expense was incurred. - DCSA claims must be filed by June 30 of the calendar year following the plan year in which the expense was incurred.
+- > Medical, dental, and vision claims must be filed within two years of the date of service. - > Prescription drug claims must be filed within one year of the date of service. - HCSA/LPSA/DCSA claims must be filed by June 30 of the calendar year following the Plan year in which the expense was incurred. - > TRIP parking cash reimbursement option claims must be filed within 12 months from the date of service.